andykuszyk/andykuszyk.github.io/2020-05-19-latex-deployment-pipeline.md

 * How I regenerated my static site from the original LaTeX sources.

 ## The structure of my LaTeX projects
-After a bit of experimentation, I structure my projects following the template at https://gitlab.com/akuszyk/template.
+After a bit of experimentation, I've settled on a standar project layout which is available at [https://gitlab.com/akuszyk/template](https://gitlab.com/akuszyk/template).

 This repo consists of a simple LaTeX book layout, with a main file (`template.tex`) which is used to configure the layout of the document and include any other files (e.g. chapters).
 For my shorter work, I simply write directly in this file.